ArcticMC/Scenarios/descriptions.md

 ### Naked and Afraid (L)
 > Created by LethalWinter, you are not able to see everyone's armor.
 It will appear as when a person has no armor.

+### Naughty or Nice (L)
+> Every 5 minutes, players are given a present.
+Right clicking the present will give them a random item based on if they are naughty or nice!

 ### Necrophobia (H)

 > &#x1F534; THIS IS AN ADMIN SCENARIO.
 PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)